 Withdrawal from a Course Withdrawal from a course will not occur by default.
-Students must discuss course withdrawals with the Director of Graduate Business Studies.
+Students must discuss course withdrawals with the Director of the MBA program.
 Withdrawal forms must be submitted to the Office of the Registrar within the regulated time frames.
+If the course withdrawal occurs no later than 7 calendar days after the start of the course (or, in the case of courses that are less than 4 weeks in duration, before 25% of the course's classes are complete) then the withdrawal results in no academic penalty.